 Moving and handling activities is a key part of your duties.
 This includes assisting patients and tasks such as moving equipment, laundry and stores.
 To keep yourself and patients safe it is essential you have the correct level of training.

 If you have a Scottish Manual Handling Passport no foundation practical training course is required.
-Bring the passport document in to show your SCN or Team Lead.
+If you have a passport document either in paper or electronic format please show this to your SCN or Team Lead.
 For Registered Nurses on the NHSGGC Staff Bank, send a copy by email to adminstaffbank@ggc.scot.nhs.uk.
 The dates of Moving and Handling training documented in the passport will go into the ward/ department training records.
 Complete the mandatory learnPro module: 005 Manual Handling Theory together with the practical competency assessment within your clinical area carried out by one of the local assessors.

 All patients should be verbally encouraged to move and position themselves independently.
 When a patient needs to be moved, handled or requiring a mechanical aid this should be carried out with a member of the ward / department team and not on your own.
 Please, do not to use hoisting equipment until training completed.